cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 it is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

 This document represents the consensus of the Crypto Forum Research Group (CFRG).
+It is not an IETF product and is not a standard.

 # Requirements Notation